By S.C. Shaw

 Singing in the church:

-When we all come together to sing to God we are following after 1000’s of years of fellow believers.
+When we all come together as the gathered church to sing to God we are following after 1000’s of years of fellow believers.
 In the Old Testament, God’s people came where God set His name and they brought sacrifices.
 They came to give praise and show their dependence on a God that is good to them.
 We need to come together each week with even more praise and worship because of the promises we have through Christ.
+We have the full scope of Christ’s work beyond the Old and New Testament.
 Not being swept away by a forced emotional experience, but a wholehearted love, respect, fear and trembling before a loving, perfect and merciful God.
-We don’t come to God bringing physical offerings anymore but we lay down our lives at the foot of the Cross and say thank you.
+We don’t come to God bringing physical offerings anymore but we lay down our lives at the foot of the Cross as a symbol of new life offered to God.
 We are now the place where God has set His name.
 Our lives are the sacrifice we offer.
 We go to our favorite concert and stand, sing, shout and joyfully participate in the whole experience.
 Why does our worship to the only One who really deserves this kind of reaction goes void?
-I pray we can all learn how to properly enter any worship gathering with the heart of biblical worship to our loving creator.
+I pray we can all learn how to properly enter any worship gathering with the heart of biblical worship to our loving Creator.
 Therefore, everything we do is an offering of worship.
 Hopefully, your worship experience is not just on a Sunday morning and not just by singing.
-Our entire life is worship of and to Christ.
+Our entire life is the worship of and to Christ.
 The songs we sing at church proclaim the attributes, character, and ways of the God who saved us.

 -Mark Dever and Paul Alexander give this advice to pastors: